 - A couple generous squeezes fresh lemon juice

-- 1/4 c. cider syrup (see below)
+- 1/4 c. cider syrup see recipe below

-- 1 gallon good-quality apple cider, preferably freshly pressed from a local farm
+- 1 gallon good-quality apple cider preferably freshly pressed from a local farm

 - Pour the cider into a heavy soup pot.
 Bring it to a boil, uncovered.
 Reduce heat to allow the cider to simmer.
 Let it simmer 4-5 hours, stirring occasionally.

 - When it's cool or barely warm, pour it into a glass jar that can be sealed.
 Keep refrigerated.
+This syrup can last in the fridge for many months!

 - Roll out bottom pie crust.
 Line 9-inch pie pan with it.